 County: Snohomish County

 On Sunday, November 5, 1916, a labor riot broke out at the Everett docks when a steam ship Verona attempted to land there with 300 members of the International Workers of the World.
 After the ship ignored orders by National Guard Brigadier General Maurice Thompson to turn around, Snohomish County deputies and deputized citizens fired shots on the Verona.
 As many as twelve men were shot and fell into Puget Sound.

 Deputy Curtiss was a member of the Washington National Guard Reserve.
-He was survived by his wife and three daughters.
+He is survived by his wife and three daughters.